(03) 8832 8005

 Offer something specific and valuable in exchange for an email.
 The more relevant the offer is to your ideal customer, the higher quality your list will be.

 Timing matters too.
-Trigger your pop-up after 5-8 seconds or on exit intent — not the millisecond someone arrives.
+Trigger your pop-up after 5-8 seconds or on exit intent, not the millisecond someone arrives.
 Let them see your store first.
-Tools like Klaviyo and Omnisend integrate seamlessly with Shopify and make this straightforward to set up.
+Tools like Klaviyo and Omnisend integrate cleanly with Shopify and make this straightforward to set up.

 Also, don’t just rely on pop-ups.
 Embed sign-up forms on your homepage, collection pages, and blog posts.
 The more touchpoints, the more captures.